Michigan Court of Appeals; Docket #352391; Unpublished

 The Court of Appeals next held that a balancing of the equities did not weigh in favor of rescinding the policy with respect to Salima.
 The Court noted that insurers do not have an automatic right to rescission with respect to third parties, and that courts must balance the equities to determine if an insurer is entitled to such relief.
 A “nonexclusive five-factor test” for determining whether rescission is equitable as to an innocent third party was set forth in Pioneer State Mutual Ins Co v Wright, 331, Mich App 396 (2020):

 The Court noted that the first factor favored Everest, because there was “no indication that Everest could have discovered the alleged misrepresentation with additional professional diligence” given the fact that Yacoub had only completed his application for coverage 20 days earlier.
 The other four factors, however, weighed against rescission.
-As to the second factor, Salima apparently knew nothing about Yacoub’s acquisition of the policy; with regard to the third factor, Salima was merely a passenger in his car during the “injury-causing event”; as to the fourth factor, there would be no “alternate avenue for recovery” because Salima would be barred from recovery from a different insurer due to the one-year-back rule; and as to to the fifth factor, the Court noted that “affording first-party coverage to Salima does not require Everest to provide Yacoub with liability coverage,” and second, “no tort claim could be brought against Yacoub as the limitations period of three years has expired.”
+As to the second factor, Salima apparently knew nothing about Yacoub’s acquisition of the policy; as to the third factor, Salima was merely a passenger in Yacoub's car during the “injury-causing event”; as to the fourth factor, there would be no “alternate avenue for recovery,” because Salima would be barred from recovery from a different insurer due to the one-year-back rule; and as to to the fifth factor, the Court noted, first, that “affording first-party coverage to Salima does not require Everest to provide Yacoub with liability coverage,” and, second, that “no tort claim could be brought against Yacoub as the limitations period of three years has expired.”
 Thus, a balancing of the equities clearly weighed against rescission, and the Court of Appeals instructed the trial court to enter an order granting summary disposition in Salima’s favor on this issue.